gns24/pydatomic/README.rst

 - Create a type for symbols and keywords?
 - Better API for adding tag handlers (currently you need to modify the global dictionary!)
 - Map exact floating point values to Decimal type?
-- Don't call tag handlers on the element after a discard
+- Don't call tag handlers whilst parsing the element after a discard

 License
 -------